-Meet the Monstera deliciosa: one of the most popular house plants among the Canadian tropical plant community—and for great reason!
-Known for their stunning large leaves that split with natural holes as they mature, this plant is eye catching and easy to care for.
+Meet the gorgeous Monstera Deliciosa: one of the most popular house plants among the Canadian tropical plant community—and for great reason!
+Known for its stunning large leaves that split with natural holes as they mature.

-Check out these 5 tips to help your Monstera deliciosa thrive:
+Check out these 5 care tips to help your Monstera Deliciosa thrive:

 Water your Monstera once the top layer of soil is dry to the touch.
 Keep your Monstera in a pot with good drainage, and give the soil a soak all the way through when watering.
 If the leaves turn yellow or wilt, you may be over-watering your plant.